micro-os-plus/web-jekyll/pages/user-manual/threads.md

 ## Changing thread priorities

-By default, threads are created with `thread::priority::normal` which is a middle value priority, but it can be changed at any time during the thread lifetime.
+By default, threads are created with `thread::priority::normal` which is a middle value priority, but it can be changed at any moment during the thread lifetime.

 ``` c++
 /// @file app-main.cpp